timescale/pgvectorscale/README.md

 1. Create the pgvectorscale extension:

     ```postgresql
-    CREATE EXTENSION IF NOT EXISTS pgvectorscale CASCADE;
+    CREATE EXTENSION IF NOT EXISTS vectorscale CASCADE;
     ```

    The `CASCADE` automatically installs the dependencies.